On a critical acceleration scale of dark matter in Lambda-CDM and dynamical dark energy: Distributions of dark matter acceleration

-Figure \ref{fig:5} plots the time variation of typical accelerations ($\sqrt{3} \times $standard deviation of distributions in Figs. \ref{fig:3} and \ref{fig:4}, i.e. the root-mean-square acceleration) for all particles (blue), halo particles (black), out-of-halo particles (red), and halos (green), where the factor $\sqrt{3} $ is for the magnitude of acceleration vector in 3D space.
-The halo acceleration $a_{h} $ is the mean acceleration of all particles in the same halo.
-All typical accelerations decrease with time (approximately $\propto a^{{-3/4} } $ for halo particles and $\propto a^{{-1/2} } $ for out-of-halo particles and halos).
-The only exception is the halo particle acceleration at \textit{z}=0.3 (red arrow) that is greater than acceleration at both \textit{z}=0.5 and \textit{z}=0.1, which requires further confirmation from other N-body simulations.
-On large scale, halos and out-of-halo particles have similar accelerations that are much smaller than the acceleration of halo particles due to greater distance ($\sim 10^{-12} {m/s^{2} }$, green and red lines).
-At \textit{z}=0, the typical acceleration of halo particles matches the critical MOND acceleration, where $a_{0} =1.2\times 10^{-10} {m/s^{2} } $.
+Figure \ref{fig:5} plots the time variation of the RMS acceleration ($\sqrt{3} \times$ standard deviation of the distributions in Fig. \ref{fig:4}), that is, the root mean square acceleration for halo particles (blue), out-of-halo particles (black), haloes (green), and acceleration fluctuations (red), where the factor $\sqrt{3}$ is for the magnitude of the acceleration vector in a 3D space.
+Halo acceleration $a_{h}$ is the mean acceleration of all particles in the same halo (Eq. \eqref{ZEqnNum680194}).
+All RMS accelerations decrease with time but evolve differently.
+The standard deviation of the halo acceleration $a_h$ and the out-of-halo particle acceleration $a_{op}$ evolves as $\propto a^{-1/2} \propto t^{-1/3}$ (the linear regime due to inter-halo interactions on large scales).
+The standard deviation of acceleration fluctuations $a_c=std(a_{hp}^i)$ evolves approximately as $a_c\propto a^{-3/4 }\propto t^{-1/2}$ in the nonlinear regime due to intra-halo interactions on small scales.
+The RMS acceleration for all particles $a_p$ can be approximated as a weighted average of out-of-halo particle acceleration $a_{op}$ and halo particle acceleration $a_{hp}$ (Eq. \eqref{eq:25}).
+It does increase with time due to the increasing number of halo particles.

-Similarly, Figure \ref{fig:6} plots the variation of velocity variance (kinetic energy) with scale factor \textit{a}.
-The variance of halo velocity $v_{h}$ matches the out-of-halo particle velocity $v_{op}$ with a scaling $\propto a$.
-This is the scaling in the linear regime on large scale and consistent with the velocity correlation model \citep[see][Section 5.1]{Xu:2022-The-statistical-theory-of-2nd}.
-The variance of all particles (blue line) is dominated by out-of-halo particles at early time ($\langle v_{p}^{2} \rangle \propto a$) and transition to $\langle v_{p}^{2} \rangle \propto a^{{3/2} } $ at a later time (dominated by halo particle velocity).

-Next, we identify all halos in N-body system and group halos according to their size $n_{p}$ (the number of particles in halo) or halo mass $m_{h} =n_{p} m_{p}$.
-For every halo, the acceleration $\boldsymbol{\mathrm{a}}_{hp}$ and velocity $\boldsymbol{\mathrm{v}}_{hp}$ of halo particles can be decomposed into the contribution due to intra-halo interaction from all other particles in the same halo,

-and the contribution due to inter-halo interaction from all other particles in different halos (i.e. the halo acceleration and velocity),